HBO Max: Everything to know -- like why you can finally stream on Amazon Fire TV but still not on Roku

-HBO Max is the premium network's streaming service replacing HBO Now and HBO Go, featuring all the channel's programming plus an amped-up library of extra shows, movies and originals.
-But HBO Max had a bumpy launch earlier this year, confusing some people and failing to attract millions of existing HBO subscribers who can upgrade to Max for free.
+HBO Max is the premium network's streaming service replacing HBO Now and HBO Go, featuring all the channel's programming plus an amped-up library of extra shows, movies and originals, like the Fresh Prince of Bel-Air reunion dropping early Wednesday at 5 p.m.
+PT.
+But HBO Max had a bumpy launch earlier this year, failing to get its app on the most popular streaming devices and confusing some would-be viewers.
+It's attracting only a fraction of the millions of existing HBO subscribers who can upgrade to Max for free.

 Similar to rival Netflix, HBO Max is among the most expensive of the bunch.
 New subscribers can sign up and pay $15 a month after a weeklong free trial.
 That matches the price HBO already charges for its regular channel on most pay-TV providers and for its preexisting standalone streaming service, HBO Now.
 Some (but not all) current HBO customers can get HBO Max at no added cost.
 It also competes with new rivals like Disney Plus, Peacock and Apple TV Plus, but all three are much less pricey.